wazuh/wazuh-documentation/source/installation-guide/installing-elastic-stack/elastic_server_deb.rst

     # apt-get install elasticsearch=7.3.0

 2. Elasticsearch will only listen on the loopback interface (localhost) by default.
-Configure Elasticsearch to listen on all interfaces by editing the file ``/etc/elasticsearch/elasticsearch.yml`` and uncommenting the setting ``network.host``.
+Configure Elasticsearch to listen to a non-loopback address by editing the file ``/etc/elasticsearch/elasticsearch.yml`` and uncommenting the setting ``network.host``.
 Change the value to the IP you want to bind it to:

    .. code-block:: yaml

      network.host: <elasticsearch_ip>

-3. Change Elasticsearch's cluster configuration by editing the file ``/etc/elasticsearch/elasticsearch.yml``.
-Add or edit (if commented) the following lines:
+3. Further configuration will be necessary after changing the ``network.host`` option.
+Add or edit (if commented) the following lines in the file ``/etc/elasticsearch/elasticsearch.yml``:

    .. code-block:: yaml